Yogiraj587/NLP-Exercises/README.md

 # First Hand Implementation of NLP basics

-## A brush-up implementation of NLP basics
+## A Brush-up implementation of NLP basics
 1. Tokenisation
 2. Bag of Words
 3. POS tagging